VelikiFeniks0/Project-under-development/README.md

 # Project-under-development
 This project is under development.

-The FormulaCalculator.py file is NOT the project, it's just a tool I will use to calculate some test data.
+The FormulaCalculator.py file is NOT the project, it's just a tool that will be used during the development of this project.

-For now, I will not reveal more about this project.
+For now, everything except the FormulaCalculator.py will be kept secret.

-Other versions will be shown in new branches.